nameissaurabh/Understanding-RAG/lab.md

 # Create a RAG with LLM and Qdrant using your own data

 In this lab you will implement the RAG pattern with your own data.
 Use the example code in this repository from the [Applied Rag Notebook](./examples/3-applied-rag/embeddings.ipynb) as reference.
-The end result should be in your own repository containing the complete code for the enhanced RAG pattern based on the example provided.
+The end result should be in your own repository containing the complete code for the enhanced RAG pattern based on the example provided..

 **Learning Objectives:**